RichardAsencio/1000-Days-Of-Code/LOG.md

 * this forced decision does not frustrates me as I am taking the long view with this effort of mine of making a career change into software development

 #### **Plans for tomorrow:**

-1. watch some more video tutorials that I have discovered on Git and choose ont to practice
+1. watch some more video tutorials that I have discovered on Git and choose another one to practice
 2. read and follow this [Medium](https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67) article that illustrates on a step by step fashion a certin type of collaboration workflow.
 3. create practice repo related to my HTML & CSS learning effort tru this resource: [Head First HTML & CSS, 2nd Edition](https://learning.oreilly.com/library/view/head-first-html/9781449324469/)